by Susan Flantzer

 When George’s father-in-law Warwick deserted King Edward IV to go over to the Lancaster side and ally with Margaret of Anjou, the wife of King Henry VI, George also deserted his brother.
 George, Warwick, and Margaret of Anjou’s alliance forced King Edward IV into exile, and King Henry VI was restored to the throne on October 30, 1470.
 King Henry VI rewarded Clarence by making him next in line to the throne after his own son.

-After a short time, George realized that his loyalty to his father-in-law and first cousin Richard Neville, 16th Earl of Warwick was misplaced.
-Warwick had married his younger daughter Anne Neville to Edward, Prince of Wales who was the only child of King Henry VI.
+After a short time, George realized his loyalty to his father-in-law and first cousin Richard Neville, 16th Earl of Warwick was misplaced.
+Warwick had married his younger daughter Anne Neville to Edward, Prince of Wales, the only child of King Henry VI.
 This demonstrated that Warwick was less interested in making George king and was more interested in serving his own interests.
-It now seemed unlikely that Warwick would replace King Edward IV with George, and so George was secretly reconciled with his brother King Edward IV.
+It now seemed unlikely that Warwick would replace King Edward IV with George, and George secretly reconciled with his brother King Edward IV.

-In 1470, Edward and his brother Richard, Duke of Gloucester (later King Richard III) had fled to Burgundy where they knew they would be welcomed by their sister Margaret, who was the wife of Charles the Bold, Duke of Burgundy.
-The Duke of Burgundy provided funds and troops to Edward to enable him to launch an invasion of England in 1471.
-Edward returned to England in early 1471 and his first cousin Richard Neville, 16th Earl of Warwick was killed at the Battle of Barnet.
+In 1470, King Edward IV and his brother Richard, Duke of Gloucester (later King Richard III) fled to Burgundy where they knew they would be welcomed by their sister Margaret, the wife of Charles the Bold, Duke of Burgundy.
+The Duke of Burgundy provided funds and troops to Edward IV to enable him to launch an invasion of England in 1471.
+Edward IV returned to England in early 1471 and his first cousin Richard Neville, 16th Earl of Warwick who was killed at the Battle of Barnet.
 The final decisive Yorkist victory was at the Battle of Tewkesbury on May 4, 1471, where King Henry VI’s son Edward, Prince of Wales was killed.
 Henry VI was returned to the Tower of London and died on May 21, 1471, probably murdered on orders from Edward IV.
-Edward IV remained King of England until his death in 1483, a few weeks before his 41st birthday.
+Edward IV remained King of England until he died in 1483, a few weeks before his 41st birthday.

 King Edward IV restored his brother George to royal favor by making him the Lord Great Chamberlain of England.
 After the death of his first cousin and father-in-law Warwick, George became Earl of Warwick jure uxoris, by the right of his wife.
 However, George did not inherit the entire Warwick estate as his younger brother Richard, Duke of Gloucester married Warwick’s younger daughter Anne Neville, the widow of King Henry VI’s son Edward, Prince of Wales.
 The Warwick estate was divided equally between George and Richard.

 George’s behavior convinced his brother King Edward IV that he was too dangerous to leave alone.
-The king, and many suspected his wife Elizabeth Woodville, had endured enough of George’s treachery and scheming, and so George was arrested.
+King Edward IV and his wife Elizabeth Woodville had endured enough of George’s treachery and scheming, and George was arrested.
 He was tried for treason by Parliament in January 1478, although the outcome was a foregone conclusion.
 George’s past misdemeanors were gathered together into a package of damning crimes.
 King Edward IV, unsupported by any legal counsel, delivered a damning case against his brother.
 George refused the right of an attorney in his defense.
-Members of Parliament were told that George had tried to smuggle his son to Ireland or Burgundy, and claimed he plotted against the king.
+Members of Parliament were told that George had tried to smuggle his son to Ireland or Burgundy and claimed he plotted against the king.
 He had also kept the document granted to him when King Henry VI had been restored, making George heir to the Lancastrian line if it failed, which it had in 1471.
 In early February 1478, Henry Stafford, 2nd Duke of Buckingham, husband of King Edward IV’s sister-in-law Catherine Woodville, delivered the verdict to Parliament.
 George was found guilty of high treason.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.